Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 You probably spend roughly 45 minutes at Thunderball Grotto, yet since it’s packed with actions you would probably feel like it’s a lot longer than that time lot.
 However, note that if you got boat-transfer excursion from Nassau, the stop here might be much shorter due to time constraint.
 By 10:45AM, we returned to the boat and headed north towards the most famous and sensational cay in the world: the Big Major Cay, aka the Pig Beach of Exuma.

 The families tend to be more active in the early morning but gradually get more sleepy as noon goes on, which sounds a lot like my 9-5.
 Since we’re the earliest group to get here, we got a warm and welcoming show as we were approaching the shore.
-Most of the big bro pigs swim out and greet us, it’s really adorable.
+Most of the big bros pig swim out and greet us, it’s really adorable.

-Pig Robert bro, you’re always a Saint Pancetta to me don’t listen to anyone else who says otherwise!
+Pig Robert bro, you’re a Saint Pancetta to me don’t listen to anyone else otherwise!

 After we said our farewells to the Pig Beach, we headed north once again, to the Compass Cay.
 If you love to swim with sharks, this will be your time to shine!
 And you will be surprised to find a real shark nursery at the Compass Cay, with full-blown docking pier, boardwalk with giftshop and bar.
 It’s a fun stop for sure.

-You also soon find out these are the docile nurse sharks and they are totally cool with you sharing the water with them; since they also pee in it, too.
+You also soon find out these are the docile nurse sharks, and they are totally cool with you sharing the water with them.

 However, it looks like 3N’s have made changes to the service recently and now covers basic meals for your excursion.
 SO I hope you take full advantage of those Fish Sandwich, Chicken & Bacon Melt, Coconut Chickpea Curry, Vegan Coconut Chickpea Curry or Wings with Fries to a great extent.

 Speaking of Staniel Cay Yatch Club, you can book a stay here for a little over $700 a night if you really want a total escape from civilization.
 We love the gentle, relaxing atmosphere and the friendly folks of this remote place a lot.
-That’s something I’d definitely consider on our next return to the Bahama in the future.
+That’s something I’d definitely consider on our next return to the Bahama after I won the lottery.

 For now, we are just going to enjoy this happy, open-air restaurant for lunch.

-After a yummy meal and letting ourselves melt away in the ocean breeze of the Caribbean afternoon, it was safe to say everyone in our group just didn’t want to leave the restaurant at all.
+After a satisfying meal and totally let ourselves melt away in the ocean breeze of the Caribbean afternoon, it was safe to say everyone in our group just didn’t want to leave Staniel Cay at all.
 But we got one stop left to check out –the sunken plane that’s half a mile out from our restaurant.
 It sits straight across from the Norman’s Cay.

-The flights have literally saved us so much time and energy, we didn’t have to deal with the 6 hours of torturing boat ride back and forth between Nassau and Exuma, we didn’t have to share the Cays with so many people.
-And most of all we came back to Nassau healthy with 35% battery left in us –which I feel like a big win of the day.
-And because of that, I didn’t want it end just yet.
+The flights have literally saved us so much time and energy, we didn’t have to deal with the 6 hours of torturing boat ride back and forth between Nassau and Exuma, we didn’t have to share the Cays with so many people, and most of all we came back to Nassau healthy with 35% battery left in us –which I feel like a big win of the day.
+And because of that, I didn’t want today adventure to end just yet.

 As you know thus far, the Lynden Pindling International Airport is on the western side of Nassau.
 Most of the early activities we did have been on the eastern side so far, so now it is the perfect opportunity to hit up some of the interesting attractions on this end of the island.

-1- First you have the Primeval Forest National Park.
++ First you have the Primeval Forest National Park.
 This forest is an old woodland with dramatic sinkholes and limestone caverns that span up to 50ft long into the ground.
 Most areas are easily accessible by boardwalks and bridges.
-If you still have the capacity of using legs, you will be rewarded with the encounters of beautiful birds, scenic nature and many interesting reptiles in this tropical forest.
+If you still have the capacity for hiking, you will be rewarded with the encounters of beautiful birds, scenic nature and many interesting reptiles in this tropical forest.

 + Another place you could check out is the Shipwreck by the northern shore.
 It could make some pretty awesome photos for your vacation.

-+ Or you can walk the rocks of the nearby Jaw’s Beach and meet a few starfish in the water if you are lucky.
++ Or you can walk the rocks of nearby Jaw’s Beach and meet a few starfish in the water if you are lucky.
+It’s one of the most pristine shores of Nassau.

 + There is also the Clifton Heritage National Park that provides guided tours for both land (Heritage) and underwater activity (Snorkeling).
-If you just want beach access, you can also pay a small fee to get in.
-Check out the admission rates for all available activities here, including the tour to the nearby Clifton Pier park.
+If you just want access to one of the most quiet beaches on Nassau, you can pay a small fee to get in.
+Check out the admission rates for all of the available activities here.